Advertiser Disclosure

 Valet Parking

-Valet parking is available at both terminals located in the parking garages adjacent to the terminal building.
-At Terminal 1 the service is available on Level 2, and at Terminal 3 it’s available from Level V. Daily valet parking is $30.
+Valet parking is available at both terminals in the parking garages adjacent to the terminal building.
+At Terminal 1, the service is available on level 2, and at Terminal 3, it’s available from level V. Daily valet parking is $30.

 LAS has different areas for picking up and dropping off passengers.
-At Terminal 1, pick-up is across the pedestrian bridge on Level 1 of the parking garage, and at Terminal 2 it’s from Level 1 of the parking garage.
+At Terminal 1, the pickup area is across the pedestrian bridge on level 1 of the parking garage, and at Terminal 3, it’s from level 1.
 These areas are for immediate loading only.

-LAS has a cell phone parking lot located near the Terminal 1 economy parking lot, just a few minutes away from both terminals.
-Friends/family can use this parking lot to wait in their cars until the passenger calls for pick-up from outside the terminals.
+LAS has a cell phone parking lot at 576 Kitty Hawk Way, just a few minutes from both terminals.
+Friends and family can park their cars there and wait for passengers to call for pickup from outside the terminals.

 Offsite and Hotel Parking

-There are a few additional options for offsite parking lots that offer rates from $15 per day.
+A few additional options for off-site parking lots offer rates from $15 per day.

-These facilities include shuttle services to/from the airport, and some hotels offer combined accommodation and parking packages.
-Airportparkingreservations.com is a useful website to compare prices, check distances from the airport, and read customer reviews.
+These facilities include shuttle services to and from the airport, and some hotels offer combined accommodation and parking packages.
+Airportparkingreservations.com is a useful website for comparing prices, checking distances from the airport, and reading customer reviews.

 Car Rentals at LAS